 Tips for your newborn session

 Then, contact me after you deliver so we can arrange a time for the session (email or even a text message is fine just make sure to let me know who you are in your text!).
-Newborns must be scheduled in the first 14 days of life.
-The best time is between 3-12 days age.
+Newborn sessions should be scheduled in the first 30 days of life.
+The best time is between 3-15 days of age.
 This is when they are nice and sleepy still and generally happy to be curled up into adorable poses.
-Babies past 14 days are sometimes very difficult to curl into newborn poses and while you can still capture adorable images you sometimes won't be able to pose them the same way you can a newborn, of course, this all depends on the baby.
-Each baby is different and I've had great success with baby's who have been up to 28 days old.
+Each baby is different and I've had great success with babies over a month.

-My newborn sessions are done in your home.
-I bring myself, my posing bag and a ton of backdrops, props and things right to you.
+My newborn sessions are done in-home.
+I bring myself, my posing bag, lighting and a ton of backdrops, props and things right to you.
 If the weather is warm enough and you’re comfortable with it, we can do some shots outdoors.
 Worried your house is a mess?
 Don’t!
 You just had a BABY!
-I have two kids, a fulltime job and run a photography business, believe me when I say I understand clutter!
+I have two kids, a fulltime job and run a photography business, believe me when I say I understand!
 I don’t need much space, but, I may have to move things around to make room to shoot but don't worry I'll help put it all back!
+If you have an empty dining room table area that I can use to place my posing bag on for the baby's portion of the session my back will thank you! :) If not I'm pretty used to getting cozy on the floor.

 Things you can do prior to your session to help baby be more comfortable:

 - Turn up the heat!
 Newborns are used to being all bundled up, warm and cozy.
 We are going to remove all their clothing and blankets that they are used to, on top of those 9 months in the womb.
 A warmer room will keep them happy.
-Bumping up the thermostat a few degrees (Like a toasty 80 degrees or so.), turning off that AC, will make the session flow more smoothly and help them sleep better.
+Bumping up the thermostat a few degrees (Like a toasty 80 degrees or so.), or in the summertime, turning off that AC, will make the session flow more smoothly and help them sleep better.
 We may be sweating, but baby will be nice and warm…and that’s really all that matters!
 Crank the heat 30 minutes before our session to ensure that it’s warm enough in time for the clothes yanking…and I’ll be bringing along a space heater to help keep baby in a steady warmth.
+Once I arrive and get started I'll probably have you turn your heat back to a normal temperature.

 Things to remember: